cheng11u/NLP_approch_to_language_typology/README.md

 ## Installation

-The project relies on Grew and the GrewPy library in order to parse and query tree banks.The instructions for installation are given [here](https://grew.fr/usage/install/).
+The project relies on Grew and the GrewPy library in order to parse and query tree banks.
+The instructions for installation are given [here](https://grew.fr/usage/install/).
 These instructions are available for Linux and Mac OS X. If you are using Windows, you can use WSL.

 After installing Grew, create a virtual environment and install the project requirements by running the following commands :